haseebnk/haseebnk/README.md

 Hi there 👋
-🔭 I’m currently working on JavaScript, TypeScript, React-Native, Ionic-Native, Angular and Laravel 🌱 I’m currently learning PHP(Laravel), NodeJs and Angular 👯 I’m looking to collaborate on more Open Source Projects ⚡ Fun fact: Tabs > Spaces
+🔭 I’m currently working on React-Native, JavaScript, TypeScript,  Ionic-Native, Angular and Wordpress 🌱 I’m currently  React-Native(Higher Level), NodeJs and Angular 👯 I’m looking to collaborate on more Open Source Projects ⚡ Fun fact: Tabs > Spaces
 📫 How to reach me --->> haseebnk37@gmail.com || haseeb.tech